Colorglyph/colorglyph-soroban/NOTES.md

 * Mechanic for making a "commitment to mint" where you transfer all the colors to a special minting contract where anyone can trigger the actual progressive mint
 * Combine mine and mint events or really any looped event into a single batched event to make it smaller so it fits in the 2 KB limit

+---

+* How do we plan to handle title and story info?